emoon/minifb/README.md

 target_link_options(my_app PRIVATE "-sEXPORT_NAME=my_app")
 ```

-The Emscripten toolchain will then build a `my_app.wasm` and `my_app.js` file containing your app's WASM code and JavaScript glue code to load the WASM file and run it.
-To load and run your app, you need to:
+The Emscripten toolchain then builds `my_app.wasm` plus a `my_app.js` file with the glue code that loads the WASM file and runs it.
+To load and run your app:

 1. Call the `<my_module_name>()` in JavaScript.
 2. Optionally create a `<canvas>` element whose `id` matches the effective MiniFB title.
 If it does not exist, the backend will create one and append it to the document, logging a warning.

 Example app: